jfischer/micropython-iot-hackathon/docs/mqtt.rst

-Since it is running on a PC or server, this script uses the full CPython version of AntEvents.
+Since it is running on a PC or server, this script uses the full CPython version of ThingFlow.
 You will need to have an installation of Python 3.
-You will also need the ``paho-mqtt`` package (installable via pip) and the ``antevents-python`` package in your Python environment.
-Installing AntEvents can be done in one of three ways:
+You will also need the ``paho-mqtt`` package (installable via pip) and the ``thingflow-python`` package in your Python environment.
+Installing ThingFlow can be done in one of three ways:

-1. Install AntEvents via pip: ``pip install antevents-python``
+1. Install ThingFlow via pip: ``pip install thingflow-python``
-2. Install from your local repository by going to the ``antevents-python`` directory and running ``python setup.py install``.
+2. Install from your local repository by going to the ``thingflow-python`` directory and running ``python setup.py install``.
-3. Just set your PYTHONPATH environment variable to the full absolute path of the repository directory ``antevents-python``.
+3. Just set your PYTHONPATH environment variable to the full absolute path of the repository directory ``thingflow-python``.

 Once this is done, you should be able to run the following::

   $ python3
-  >> import antevents.base
+  >> import thingflow.base

-If this succeeds, you have AntEvents properly set up.
+If this succeeds, you have ThingFlow properly set up.
 We are now ready to run the ``server.py`` script.
 It takes two command line arguments: the topic to which it will subscribe and the name of the out CSV file.
 We'll run it as follows::